The seed

 Sound familiar?
 AI cranks every single one up.

 IV.
-History Repeats
+History repeats

 This isn’t the first time.

-In 1987, Nobel economist Robert Solow wrote a line that became known as the “Solow Paradox”:
+In 1987 Robert Solow wrote a line that became the “Solow Paradox”:

 “You can see the computer age everywhere but in the productivity statistics.”

-Same story with steam and electricity — the productivity payoff took decades.
+Same story with steam and electricity.
+The productivity payoff took decades.
 1870s factories bolted electric motors onto steam-era floor plans and wondered why nothing changed.
 It wasn’t until someone rethought the entire factory layout that electricity actually delivered.

-Tool explosion → Cognitive overload → Organizational adaptation lag → Productivity stagnation
+Tool explosion → cognitive overload → organizational adaptation lag → productivity stagnation

-V. Knowing When to Stop
+V. Knowing when to stop

 “He who knows when to stop does not find himself in danger.” — Tao Te Ching, Chapter 44

-And an even sharper one:
+And the sharper one:

 “Less brings gain; more brings confusion.” — Tao Te Ching, Chapter 22

-Two and a half thousand years apart, same answer: do less, not more.
+Two and a half thousand years apart, same answer.
+Do less, not more.

 “People think focus means saying yes to the thing you’ve got to focus on.
 But that’s not what it means at all.
 It means saying no to the hundred other good ideas.”